RadialDevGroup/ombudsman/processes/BLOGGING.md

 - [Government images](https://search.usa.gov/search/images)

 ## Before you post
 - [ ] Did you add a featured image?
+Is this image horizontal?
 - [ ] Did you add tags?
 - [ ] Do your links open in a new tab?
 - [ ] Does your post have a picture?